aryarm/varCA/README.md

     ```

 #### Executing the pipeline on your own data
-You must first provide [required input in the config.yaml file](configs#configyaml).
+You must modify [the config.yaml file](configs#configyaml) to specify paths to your data.
 The config file is currently configured to run the pipeline on the example data provided.

 #### Executing each portion of the pipeline separately
 The pipeline is made up of [two subworkflows](rules).
 These are usually executed together automatically by the master pipeline, but they can also be executed on their own for more advanced usage.
 See the [rules README](rules/README.md) for execution instructions and a description of the outputs.
 You will need to execute the subworkflows separately [if you ever want to create your own trained models](rules#training-and-testing-varca).